 Overall an incredibly useful friend to have around!

-Another of our favourite spring greens are the fresh dandelion leaves which make a great addition to a salad too.
+Another of our favourite spring clean with your garden weeds are the greens of the fresh dandelion leaves which make a great addition to a salad too.
 Dandelion leaves can be eaten cooked (lightly steamed) or raw and serve as an excellent source of vitamins A, C and K. They also contain vitamin E, folate and small amounts of other B vitamins.
 Along with these essential vitamins, dandelion leaves provide a substantial amount of several minerals, including iron, calcium, magnesium and potassium.
 In fact, Dandelion is one of the best natural sources of potassium, thus an ideal diuretic that may be used safely wherever such an action is needed.

 Included with the diuretic action, dandelion leaves are revered for being producers of bile.
 You may find that when biting into a leaf you get quite the bitter punch and start to salivate a bit more than usual.
 The constituents, sesquiterpene lactones, are responsible for this slightly off-putting taste and they truly do wonders for improving the process of digestion (through increased bile secretion) as well as the metabolism of fats in the liver.
 Taking us back to clearing out the system for spring, this is the perfect detox leafy veg to include in a salad as it helps the liver with those pesky toxins.